History of the Choctaw: 17th century emergence

 The archaeological record for the period between 1567 and 1699 is not complete or well-studied.
 It appears that some Mississippian settlements were abandoned well before the 17th century.
 Similarities in pottery coloring and burials suggest the following scenario for the emergence of the distinctive Choctaw society.

 According to Patricia Galloway, the Choctaw region of Mississippi, generally located between the Yazoo basin to the north and the Natchez bluffs to the south, was slowly occupied by Burial Urn people from the Bottle Creek Indian Mounds area in the Mobile, Alabama, delta.
-They were joined by remnants of people from the Moundville chiefdom (near present-day Tuscaloosa, Alabama), which had collapsed some years before.
+They were joined by remnants of people from Moundville (around present-day Tuscaloosa, Alabama), which had started fracturing some years before.
 Facing severe depopulation, these groups moved westward, where they combined with the Plaquemine and a group of "prairie people" living near the area.
 When this occurred is not clear.
 In the space of several generations and the process of ethnogenesis, they developed a new society which became known as Choctaw (albeit with a strong Mississippian background).

 Other scholars note the Choctaw oral history recounts their long migration to the Mississippi area from west of the Mississippi River.

 In 1718 the French renamed Bulbancha which means "place of many tongues" in Choctaw to the city New Orleans after Phillip II Duke of Orléans.

 The contemporary historian Patricia Galloway argues from fragmentary archaeological and cartographic evidence that the Choctaw did not exist as a unified culture before the 17th century.
 Only then did various southeastern peoples, remnants of Moundville, Plaquemine, and other Mississippian cultures, coalesce to form a self-consciously Choctaw people.
 The historical homeland of the Choctaw, or of the peoples from whom the Choctaw nation arose, included the area of Nanih Waiya, an earthwork mound in present-day Winston County, Mississippi, which they considered sacred ground.
 Their homeland was bounded by the Tombigbee River to the east, the Pearl River on the north and west, and "the Leaf-Pascagoula system" to the South.
 This area was mostly uninhabited during the Mississippian -culture period.